 Though you can't make orchid blooms larger, you can encourage a long flowering period with regular fertilizer applications.
 You can even encourage some orchids, such as the Phalaenopsis that thrives in U.S. Department of Agriculture plant hardiness zones 10 and 11, to rebloom during a single season.
-Before you rush to dump fertilizer into the orchid's potting materials or soil, make sure you choose a food that's an appropriate strength and balance for your orchid.
+However, before you rush to dump fertilizer into the orchid's potting materials or soil, make sure you choose a food that's an appropriate strength and balance for your orchid.

 During the growing season, tropical orchids appreciate a balanced fertilizer or, if growing in the bark, a high-nitrogen fertilizer, such as one with a 30-10-10 ratio of nitrogen, phosphorus, and potassium.
 You can also encourage flowering with a bloom-booster fertilizer in the fall.
 Phosphorus is the nutrient that speeds the growth of flowers and roots, while potassium aids metabolism – a must during a period of growth and blooming.
 This makes a 10-30-20 fertilizer an ideal blend for promoting new blooms.

 Diluting Fertilizer in Water

 Orchids can easily overdose on fertilizer, so dilute it to one-quarter or half-strength before applying.
 When applying phosphorus, 25 to 50 parts per million is enough to encourage flowering.
 Adding more makes no difference and only wastes fertilizer.
-This means that if you're applying a balanced 20-20-20 fertilizer, you only need to use about 1 teaspoon per 2.5 gallons of water.
+This means that if you're applying a balanced 20-20-20 fertilizer, you only need to use about one teaspoon per 2.5 gallons of water.

 Your fertilizing schedule is just as important as the fertilizer you use.
-During the growing and blooming period, you can apply quarter-strength fertilizer once a week.
+You can apply quarter-strength fertilizer once a week during the growing and blooming period.
 Any more than this may burn the orchid roots.
-Fertilizing through the growing period, typically spring, summer, and fall, with a rest during winter dormancy, can help some orchids retain their blooms for several weeks or months.
+However, fertilizing through the growing period, typically spring, summer, and fall, with a rest during winter dormancy, can help some orchids retain their blooms for several weeks or months.